 There is also excellent cross-country skiing in Kananaskis Country, where you will find hundreds of kilometers of trails for all experience levels and styles of skiing.

 Learn to cross-country ski in a beautiful location with cross-country ski lessons at Lake Louise.

-If you’d like some inspiration and advice on winter hiking, we recommend these Easy Banff Cross Country Ski Trails.
+If you’d like some inspiration and advice on cross-country skiing, we recommend these Easy Banff Cross Country Ski Trails.

 Just because there is snow on the ground, it doesn’t mean you can’t go for a hike in Banff in December.
 Many of the popular hiking trails in Banff are still widely used in the wintertime, but some close due to avalanche risk – check yours before you go.

-Winter hiking trails can be very slippery in spots – my shoulder still hurts as I write this from a yard sale I had winter hiking Stoney Lookout a few weeks ago.
+Winter hiking trails can be very slippery in spots – my shoulder still hurts as I write this from slipping and falling while winter hiking Upper Stoney Lookout a few weeks ago.
 Learn from my mistake and wear microspikes (which, ironically, I had in my bag at the time of my fall).

 If you’d like some inspiration and advice on winter hiking, we recommend these Easy Banff Hikes in Winter.